Ever wondered how negotiating medical bills over the phone (and by letter) works?

 Sure, I'd gotten a glimpse into the world of medical negotiation when I shopped around for a hernia operation and found that different doctors charge wildly different prices for the same procedures.
 But I didn't know that you could actually haggle the prices whether you have insurance or not.

-Here are the lessons I’ve learned from our medical haggling, of which has saved us $257 so far:
+Here are the lessons I've learned from negotiating medical bills, of which has saved us $257 so far (and here we shaved $942 off of one of our pregnancy medical bills…though I take it as a ‘kinda' win):

 Lesson #1: Not Having Insurance Gives you Almost Guaranteed Leverage

-If you do not have insurance, then by all means tell your doctor’s office before you go in for your visit.
-It seems like many of them have a pre-set discount that they give to anyone without insurance.
+But, if you do not have insurance, then by all means tell your doctor's office before you go in for your visit to see about a discount.
+Negotiating medical bills ahead of time is always easier than doing it after the fact, and by telling them up front that you don't have insurance, they'll often slap on a discount to you.

 For example, when I called up one of our doctors and told them our high-deductible plan does not offer the type of insurance that would cover them, they gave a pretty canned response of, “we offer a 35% discount for patients without insurance”.